 Fung said he met with the University’s Office of Sustainability to discuss a potential relationship between the office and the site this past Friday.
 Four days later, Fung said, the BoolaMarket team released the website to campus.
 He said the sustainability office shared the team’s goals of promoting sustainable efforts among both students and faculty on campus, as the service would offset waste by promoting the exchange of reusable goods.

 Woodbridge Fellow for the Office of Sustainability Ryan Laemel said BoolaMarket offers a tremendous opportunity for members of the Yale community to reduce the amount of waste on campus.
 He added that the site provides a streamlined platform for online transactions and that it has the potential to replace the EliSurplus Exchange for staff members and faculty, which is currently the existing mode of electronic commerce between the University’s various departments and offices.
+For more e-commerce related concerns, you can check this link right here now.

 The BoolaMarket team also met with Kyle Jensen, director of entrepreneurial programs at the School of Management, to strategize the development and marketing of their startup.
 Jensen said that he generally offers Yale students advice, but that his advice is framed in terms of encouragement and conversation.